janlelis/value_struct/README.md

       # ...
     end

-Please refer to the [documentation of Ruby's struct] for more details on usage.
+Please refer to the "documentation of Ruby's struct":http://www.ruby-doc.org/core-1.9.3/Struct.html for more details on general struct usage.

 ## How to use structs with mixins

     Point = ValueStruct.new_with_mixins :x, :y, [
-      ValueStruct::ToH,
+      :to_h,
-      ValueStruct::Freeze,
+      :freeze,
-      ValueStruct::DupWithChanges,
+      :dup_with_changes,
-      ValueStruct::StrictArguments,
+      :strict_arguments,
     ]

     p = Point.new(1,2)